Creating My Life Everyday

 All photography, artwork and writing on this blog are copyright protected so please don’t repost or copy without written consent from the artist/author.

-I’m currently working as the web content editor, blogger and social media consultant for a few websites.
+I’m currently (2020-21) semi-retired, widowed and living in Australia.
+Previously I worked as a web content editor, blogger and social media consultant for a few websites.
 Regardless of what kind of work one does, life requires creativity (especially when raising a family).
 Life is a creative process, and we are the co-creators, writers and illustrators of our own story.

 Blogging has also been my therapy

-As I transition through stages of life that I was not prepared for; a chronic illness, loss, grief, aging, the empty nest, etc., staying creative helps me feel productive and appreciate life.
-Photography and writing are my primary creative outlets now, aside from RE-creating my own life.
+As I transition through stages of life that I did not prepare for; a chronic illness, loss, grief, aging, the empty nest, etc., staying creative helps me feel productive and appreciate life.
+Photography and writing have been my primary creative outlets for a long time.
+I seem to endlessly be RE-creating my own life too.
 Creativity keeps things fresh, alive & moving forward.

-I’ve been fighting with an autoimmune disease for the past 12 years and it can be unpredictable and painful.
+I’ve been struggling with an autoimmune disease since 2003, and it can be unpredictable and painful.
 It has limited the type of work I can do so I’ve had to keep reinventing my income sources out of necessity.
 At the same time, I continually strive to improve my health on all fronts – physical, mental, emotional and spiritual.

 A Long Story Short